trustedanalytics-ng/platform-wiki/Platform-Maintenance/platform_maintenance_manual.md

 ### 2.1.
 Health and performance monitoring

-1. Log in to ceph-master node: `ssh ceph-master`.
+1. Log in to the ceph-master node: `ssh ceph-master`.
 2. Get root privileges: `sudo -i`.
-(From now on you have access to the ceph CLI.)
+(You have access to the ceph CLI.)
 3. To check health of the cluster (OSDs, MONs, PGs) run `ceph status`
 4. You can watch your cluster health continuously using `ceph -w`.
 The output provide:
     * Cluster ID